sishii1214/sishii1214.github.io/index.md

 - On isogeny characters of Drinfeld modules of rank two, **Mathematische Zeitschrift**, 301, 455–470, 2022, ([journal](https://link.springer.com/article/10.1007/s00209-021-02921-5)) ([RIMS Preprints](https://www.kurims.kyoto-u.ac.jp/preprint/file/RIMS1947-revision.pdf)).

 ## Preprints

-- (with Yuki Goto) On the factorization of certain Kummer characters arising from once-punctured elliptic curves with complex multiplication, in revision ([arXiv](https://arxiv.org/abs/2412.18846)).

 - On the kernels of the pro-p outer Galois representations associated to once-punctured CM elliptic curves, in revision ([arXiv](https://arxiv.org/abs/2312.04196)).